 Alert: The Point Lookout Lighthouse grounds are now open to visitors.
-The Lighthouse and out-buildings will remain closed for ongoing exhibit installation, which is anticipated to be completed late 2022.
+The Lighthouse and out-buildings will remain closed for ongoing exhibit installation.
 When the installations are complete, this website will be updated, along with notifications made through the Maryland Park Service social media pages.

 Point Lookout Lighthouse was built in 1830 by John Donahoo for $3350.
 No photographs of the original structure exist, but based on records, the original lighthouse was 1 ½ stories tall and about one third of the size that it is today.
 The two lower rooms that face the bay form the footprint of the original structure.
 In 1883, the lighthouse was expanded to two full stories and the light was raised to 41 feet above sea level.
 In 1927, the lighthouse was expanded toward the Potomac River and divided into a duplex so that two families could live in the lighthouse.
 The kitchen and dining rooms were added to the first floor; on the second floor, directly above the kitchen and dining rooms, the bathroom, two bedrooms (facing the Potomac River) were added.